qwacko/sveltekit-lucia-starter/README.md

 - Cron-like functionality using [node-schedule](https://github.com/node-schedule/node-schedule) which allows for configuration of automated scripts.
 Note that this required long-running process and therefore this functionality won't work in a serverless environment.
 - [SvelteKit-Superforms](https://github.com/ciscoheat/sveltekit-superforms) for validation of actions, and all the other features provided by this library.
 - [Zod](https://github.com/colinhacks/zod), which is used for form, environment variable and route params validation.
+- [TailwindCSS](https://tailwindcss.com/) for ease of applying styles.
+- [shadcn-svelte](https://www.shadcn-svelte.com/) to provide easy of access to components and component core.
 - A working staged DockerFile and docker-compose file are provided.
 - Automatic scheduled Backups of the database.
 - unplugin-icons (https://github.com/antfu/unplugin-icons) is included, allowing access to over 10,000 icons.